Sayanandh/gesture-flow-ml-backend/README.md

 1. Click "Create Web Service"
 2. Wait for the deployment to complete (this may take a few minutes)
 3. Once deployed, Render will provide you with a URL for your service (e.g., `https://gesture-flow-ml-backend.onrender.com`)

+### Troubleshooting Deployment Issues

+If you encounter dependency conflicts during deployment:

+1. **Check numpy version**: Make sure numpy version is compatible with both TensorFlow and scikit-learn
+2. **Simplify dependencies**: If you're not using all ML libraries, remove unnecessary ones
+3. **Check logs**: In the Render dashboard, check the build logs for specific errors
+4. **Use a custom build script**: The provided `build.sh` script helps handle dependency installation

 ### Step 6: Update Your Flutter App
 1. Update the backend URL in your Flutter app to point to your Render.com service URL